wellyshen/use-places-autocomplete/README.md

 ## Lazily Initializing The Hook

 When loading the Google Maps Places API via a 3rd-party library, you may need to wait for the script to be ready before using this hook.
-However, you can lazily initialize the hook through the following ways, depending on your usecase.
+However, you can lazily initialize the hook in the following ways, depending on your use case.

 ### Option 1, manually initialize the hook: